 Edge: Kiwi has limited rewards without membership, higher rewards attract fees.
 LevelUP has consistent rewards, for moments that matter the most.

 Edge: Kiwi is easy to start with.
-LevelUp is designed to grow more rewarding as your salary journey evolves.
+LevelUP is designed to grow more rewarding as your salary journey evolves.

 Edge: Kiwi packages perks.
-LevelUp unlocks their full potential and makes them meaningful.
+LevelUP unlocks their full potential and makes them meaningful.

 Edge: Kiwi is a payments product.
-LevelUp is a financial safety net.
+LevelUP is a financial safety net.

 Can both cards be used on UPI?